icrecescu/backendtest/README.md

 # backendtest
-A RESTful API for transferin money between 2 accounts
+A RESTful API for transfering money between 2 accounts

 ### How to run
 mvn clean package </br>